ArcImperium/framework/README.md

+# These Instructions Are Important

+Once you arrive on the website, click the button that says "IN".
+It will take you to the keyboard of the Framework, which you will then need to click.

+At the login page, click "Create Account" and put something in for your username and password.
+Disclaimer: your username and password are able to be seen by anyone, so be mindful.
+Afterwards, you will need to refresh the page before logging in.

+The levels page shows the different levels (most of them are under construction), play levels 1 & 2 for now.
+Start at the green square, end at the red square.
+Draw a blue wire from start to end, going around the black square obstacles.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.